How To Save Money - Top Saving Tips

 The key is looking at every amount—no matter how small—as meaningful.
 If the reason money is tight is that you’ve maxed out your credit cards, then work on pay down your debts.
 A big credit card balance can be a drain on your financial situation for years and years.
 Savings aren't really savings when you have a fat credit card balance.
 It’s just money that you’re not allocating to your credit card balance.

 What’s true for tight budgets is true for any budget.
 Any of the above tips will work for tight budgets.
-Notice that there’s no dollar amount attached to any of the advice in this article.
-Fifty cent matters.
-A dollar matters.
-Ten dollars matters.
+Notice that there’s no pound amount attached to any of the advice in this article.
+Fifty pence matters.
+A pound matters.
+Ten pounds matter.
 The goal is not to infuse your account with money.
 The goal is to work toward the goal itself.
 Every day.
 You’ll see your account tick up, which will motivate you to save even more.

 Top tips for saving money